-- A. The project must be directed by two co-Principal Investigators from the different schools on the LLU campus.
-One co-PI must be an LLU Faculty member.
-The second co-PI must be an employee of LLU-FMG who is a non-MD healthcare provider or specialist with an advanced degree. - B. One co-PI must have LLU faculty appointments that meet the institution's PI Eligibility policy.
-The second co-PI need not have an LLU faculty appointment but must receive formal permission to serve as a co-PI through the PI exception process.
-No more than two Principal Investigators may be named on an application. - C. At least one co-PI must have received less than \$100,000 in direct costs for support of their research activities during the 12 months preceding the LOI due date.
+- The project must be directed by two faculty co-Principal Investigators from different schools on the LLU campus. - Both co-PIs must have LLU faculty appointments that meet the institution's PI Eligibility policy.
+An investigator's primary appointment will be used to determine eligibility.
+No more than two Principal Investigators may be named on an application. - At least one co-PI must have received less than \$100,000 in direct costs for support of their research activities during the 12 months preceding the LOI due date.
 There are no financial restrictions for the other co-PI.
-The PI with access to the lesser amount of research funding must be named the contact PI. - D. Only studies conducted at facilities on the Loma Linda campus will be considered. - E. At least one of the co-PIs must have published at least one peer-reviewed article during the past year (to be included in the biosketch).
-This publication may be authored by either member of the team. - F. See III.
-Individuals who have received prior awards through a GRASP mechanism may reapply for GRASP support provided that for each prior GRASP award: the PIs have submitted one or more applications for extramural funding on which they are listed as PI or co-investigator.
+The PI with access to the lesser amount of research funding must be named the contact PI. - Only studies conducted at facilities on the Loma Linda campus will be considered. - At least one of the co-PIs must have published at least one peer-reviewed article during the past year (to be included in the biosketch).
+This publication may be authored by either member of the team. - Individuals who have received prior awards through a GRASP mechanism may reapply for GRASP support provided that for each prior GRASP award: the PIs have submitted one or more applications for extramural funding on which they are listed as PI or co-investigator.
 The grant application must have occurred after receiving the prior GRASP award.
-This requirement applies regardless of whether the proposed partnership is the same as previously or represents a new team. - G. Teams that submitted unsuccessful GRASP applications may resubmit a revised application by invitation only.
-The revised application must include an "Introduction to the Revised Application," of up to one page that describes the changes made to the proposal.
+This requirement applies regardless of whether the proposed partnership is the same as previously or represents a new team.